MohammedAbidNafi/ImageToText-FirebaseML/README.md

 This Application extracts text from Images user inputs.
 This Application uses Firebase ML to extract images from text.

+# Road Map
+1. Nice Ui
+2. Ability to save the obtain file in .txt file.
+3. Ablity to obtain the saved files.
+4. Bug Fix And Imporved Perfomence.

 # Apache License 2.0

    Apache License